Sweet, simple, luscious glazed lemon poppy seed bundt cake to bring sunshine to even the coldest of days.

 - Make the glaze: Whisk the confectioners’ sugar and lemon juice together in a small bowl.
 Drizzle over cake.
 Slice and serve.

-- Make ahead tip: Prepare cake and syrup through step 6.
+- Make Ahead & Freezing Instructions: Prepare cake and syrup through step 6.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 2 months.
 The flavor will be amazing after this time!
 Bring to room temperature and continue with step 7.

-- Why all room temperature?
-Room temperature ingredients mix together more easily, evenly, and ensure a uniform texture in the cake.
+- Room Temperature Ingredients: Room temperature ingredients mix together more easily, evenly, and ensure a uniform texture in the cake.